monicadanesa/robotframework-mykonos/README.md

 Credit
 -------------

-Thanks to [uiautomator](https://github.com/xiaocong/uiautomator)'s author to inspirate us to make this library.
+Thanks to [uiautomator](https://github.com/xiaocong/uiautomator)'s author to inspire us to make this library.